Skip to main content

 I wanted to write a little about the struggle of giving things time, when taking time to know them and end up pushing them aside.

-As time passes by you might find your feeling for them grow only to realize you missed the boat some time ago.
+As time passes by you might find your feelings for them grow only to realize you missed the boat some time ago.
 The might have meet someone else while you chose to take it slow.

 You might find yourself giving them insight on how you wish things would be,